Shipping

 LOCAL ORDERS

-All local orders are delivered for free as soon as possible.
+All local orders are shipped for free as soon as possible, usually within a couple of days.

 international shipping